majioa/baltix/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/majioa/baltix.
+Bug reports and pull requests are welcome on AltLinux.space at https://altlinux.space/majioa/baltix.